apdolinger/HubifyHomes/replit.md

-# Dwellerly - Property Management Platform
+# Hubify - Property Management Platform

 ## Overview
-Dwellerly is a professional property management platform for home watch and HOA companies.
+Hubify is a professional property management platform for home watch and HOA companies.
 It offers a comprehensive solution for managing properties, tasks, team collaboration, and client relationships through a modern web interface.
 The platform aims to streamline property operations, enhance team efficiency, and improve client communication.

 **Production Domain**: BASE_DOMAIN=hubifyhomes.app